aleexnm/FlaskDB/README.md

 # FlaskDB

 Flask project gets data from a MySQL database into an HTML file with Bootstrap.
+This application was made on PyCharm and on a Xubuntu VM hosted on Microsoft Windows server running in IIS.

 ## How to set up Flask